eygilbert/egdb_intl/Readme.md

     );

 **Parameters**:
-  - `options`:  a string of optional open settings.
+  - `options`:  a character string of optional open settings.
 The options are of the form `name = value`.
-Multiple options are separated by a semicolon.
-Either a `NULL` pointer or an empty string ("") can be given for no options.
+Multiple options are separated by a semicolon (`:`).
+Either a `NULL` pointer or an empty string (`""`) can be given for no options.
 The options were more useful a few years ago when computers had less memory.
 Now they are not usually needed.
 These options are defined:
     - `maxpieces = N`: sets the maximum number of pieces for which the driver will lookup values.
 By default the driver will use all the database files that it finds during initialization.
 If you restrict the number of pieces, the driver will not have to load indexing data for larger positions, saving time during initialization and using its allotted memory more efficiently.
     - `maxkings_1side_8pcs = N` restricts the set of 8-piece positions for which the driver will lookup values.
 This saves time and memory during initialization.
   - `cache_mb`: the number of MiB (`2^20` bytes) of dynamically allocated memory that the driver will use.